WEGS (Shanghai) Fluid Technology Co., Ltd.

 • Post-weld treatment: Pickling and passivation (removal of welding oxide layer) can improve the corrosion resistance of 316L pipe fittings in acidic medium by 30%.

-WEGS Stainless Steel Pipes Products
+Stainless Steel Vs Copper Pipes

 Products